 Marijuana use doubles in US pregnant women to 1 in 14

-CHICAGO (AP) — A government survey shows pot use in pregnancy has doubled among U.S. women and is most common during the first trimester.
+CHICAGO (AP) — Pot use in pregnancy has doubled among U.S. women and is most common during the first trimester, government research shows.

-Overall, 7% of pregnant women said they used marijuana in the past month.
+Overall, 7% of pregnant women, or 1 in 14, said they used marijuana in the past month.
 That’s from a nationally representative health survey in 2016-17 and compares with a little over 3% in 2002-03.

 The study was presented at a medical meeting Tuesday and published online in the Journal of the American Medical Association.